topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the capacitive touch sensor monitors touch input from a human finger.
 When a touch is detected (sensor output is HIGH), a message is printed to the serial monitor and an LED is turned on.
 When no touch is detected, the LED is turned off.
-This confirms that the VCP-G board is correctly reading input from the touch sensor and controlling GPIO output accordingly.
+This confirms that the VCP-G is correctly reading input from the touch sensor and controlling GPIO output accordingly.

 **NOTE**: If you need to change the GPIO pin used for the touch sensor or LED, refer to the configuration section inside the source code.
 </br></br></br></br>